Kiss of the Spider Woman (2025 film): The Kiss of the Spider Woman

-Molina is supposed to be spying on Valentin to the warden in exchange for potential parole.
-Despite being eager to be released from prison as his mother is ailing, Molina is hesitant to report on Valentin and continuously cares for the latter as he is tortured by the prison officers.
+Argentina

-Molina gradually continues his retelling.
-Aurora learns that the village is protected from malevolent spirits by the Spider Woman in exchange for the regular sacrifice of a native woman's lover.
-Aurora realizes this means Armando will be taken from her and attempts to drive him away.
-They reaffirm their mutual love, but Kendall betrays them to Johnny.
-Paulina helps the couple escape into the jungle, where they find the Spider Woman.
-She attempts to take Armando, but Kendall sacrifices himself instead.
+Unbeknown to Valentín, Molina is supposed to be spying on him to the warden in exchange for potential parole.
+Despite being eager to be released from prison as her mother is ailing, Molina is hesitant to report on Valentín, rarely giving away any information and continuously caring for the latter as he is tortured and poisoned by prison officers.
+In return, Valentín warms up to Molina, and although originally dismissive, grows increasingly interested by her retelling The Kiss of the Spider Woman.

-As anti-government protests worsen, the warden surprises Molina by approving his parole.
-The prospect of being separated from each other leads Valentin and Molina to realise that they have fallen in love, and they become lovers the night before Molina is freed from prison.
-On the day of his release, Molina offers to contact Valentin's group in order to pass on information from Valentin to them, and Valentin agrees.
-Molina then gives Valentin a red scarf and says he hopes Valentin will not forget him, and Valentin reassures him that there is no danger of that happening.
-The two bid each other an emotional farewell, with both of them left in tears after saying goodbye.
+As anti-government protests grow in size, the warden surprises Molina by approving her parole.
+The prospect of being separated from each other leads Valentín and Molina to realize that they have fallen in love, and they become lovers the night before Molina is freed from prison.
+On the day of her release, Molina offers to contact Valentín's group in order to pass on information from Valentín to them, and Valentín agrees.
+As Armando had to Aurora in her re-telling, Molina gives Valentín a red scarf, and says she hopes Valentín will not forget her.
+Valentín reassures her he won't, and the two bid each other an emotional farewell.

-After his release, Molina reunites with his mother and the rest of his family.
-However, unbeknownst to Molina, the warden has secretly arranged to have him followed in the hope that he will lead them to Valentin’s group.
-After Molina has made contact with Valentin's colleagues and passed on some information in a cinema, officers attack them, and in the ensuing escape, one of Valentin's comrades shoots Molina.
-As he lays dying, he imagines himself in a dress dancing with Valentin before being welcomed by the Spider Woman.
-Later, Valentin learns of Molina’s death after the guards leave a newspaper report in his prison cell, and he is distraught at the news.
+After her release, Molina reunites with her family.
+Unaware that the warden has arranged to have her followed in the hope that she will lead them to Valentín's group, she makes contact with Valentín's comrades and passes on the information entrusted by Valentín.
+Officers attack and chase them, and the revolutionaries try to escape with Molina, but when she falls behind, they are forced to shoot her dead to prevent the officers from obtaining the information she holds.
+As she lays dying, Molina imagines herself dancing with Valentín/Armando.
+Before being welcomed into death by the Spider Woman at the end of her dream, Molina declares that she does not regret her sacrifice, although, like Kendall died for Aurora, she did it not for Valentín's cause but out of love for him.
+Later, Valentín is left devastated by the news of Molina's death.

-In October 1983, the military junta is toppled and Valentin is freed along with the other prisoners.
-As his fellow inmates make it outside the jail and emotionally reunite with their families and friends, Valentin kisses Molina’s red scarf and raises it up in the air, saying “We made it, my love.
+In October 1983, the military junta is toppled and thousands of political prisoners are freed.
+As his fellow inmates make it outside the jail and emotionally reunite with their families and friends, the newly-freed Valentín kisses Molina’s red scarf and raises it up in the air, saying “We made it, my love.
 We made it.”